Garden Design Cost

 As with any DIY construction work, there are hazards/dangers that need to be considered.

-Firstly, there's always the risk of construction going poorly, in which case, you'd need to hire a professional anyway to fix your errors in building the garden.
+There's always the risk of construction going poorly, in which case, you'd need to hire a professional anyway to fix your errors.

 How much it will cost for 5m² of decking, including materials and labour?